orlevii/realm/packages/realm/README.md

 ## Realm

-`realm` is a Python open-source tool inspired by `lerna` and `nx`.
-It is designed to manage multiple Python packages/projects within the same Git repository.
-The primary focus is on running tasks across all projects in the repository and performing tasks on projects affected by specific changes.
+**realm** is a CLI tool written in Python aimed at simplifying the development and maintenance of multiple Python projects within the same repository with a particular focus on projects structured using Poetry.

 [![Build Status](https://github.com/orlevii/realm/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/orlevii/realm/actions/workflows/build.yml?query=branch%3Amain)